 Flooding poses a major risk to communities across the country and collectively accounts for more than 70 percent of federally declared disasters (FEMA, 2021).
 In the Eastern Shore of Virginia, coastal flooding is the most hazardous form of flooding.
 However, hurricanes and tropical storms are not the only source of coastal flooding.
-Different types of storms and storms paths, in addition to tide cycles and low-lying elevations, can all affect the extent of coastal flooding further complicates the risk of coastal flooding.
+Different types of storms and storms paths, in addition to tide cycles and low-lying elevations, can all affect the extent of coastal flooding.
+Also, global and relative sea level rise combined with traditional causes of coastal flooding further complicates the risk of coastal flooding.